$d$-connectivity of the random graph with restricted budget: Proof for the case

 \textbf{Stage 3.1: completing the picture for $d=2$.} ($(1+o(1))n\log n/2$ rounds, $o(n)$ accepted edges)\\

-To conclude the proof for $d=2$, note that a cycle containing almost all vertices in $H$ implies that there is a cycle in $G_{t_2}$ that contains $(1-o(1)) n$ vertices.
-Indeed, note that for any $s\ge 2$, the existence of the cycle $i_1, \ldots, i_s$ in $H$ implies that for every $j\in [s]$, a vertex $u_j = S'_{i_j}$ was connected by an edge to a vertex in $v_{j+1} = S''_{i_{j+1}}$ (indices seen modulo $s$).
-Hence, the edges $(u_j v_{j+1})_{j\in [s]}$ and the subpaths from Stage 1 connecting $v_j$ to $u_j$ form a cycle containing almost all vertices in the $s$ used paths.
-Hence, applying Corollary~\ref{cor last step} to the long cycle (which is a $2$-connected graph) finishes the proof in the case $d=2$.\\
+To conclude the proof for $d=2$, note that a cycle containing almost all vertices in $H$ implies that there is a cycle in $G_{t_2}$ that contains $n-o(n)$ vertices.
+Indeed, for every $s\ge 2$, the existence of the cycle $i_1, \ldots, i_s$ in $H$ implies that, for every $j\in [s]$, a vertex $u_j\in S'_{i_j}$ was connected by an edge to a vertex in $v_{j+1} = S''_{i_{j+1}}$ (indices seen modulo $s$).
+Hence, the edges $(u_j v_{j+1})_{j\in [s]}$ and the subpaths from Stage 1 connecting $v_j$ to $u_j$ form a cycle $C$ containing almost all vertices in the $s$ used paths.
+Hence, applying Lemma~\ref{lemma eq union bound} (for $k=2$ and $S_i$ the vertex set of the cycle $C$) and Lemma~\ref{lem last step} (for $H = C$, which is a $2$-connected graph) shows that $(1+o(1))n\log n/2$ rounds are sufficient to construct two edges from every vertex outside $C$ to $C$ itself, which finishes the proof in the case $d=2$.\\

 \textbf{Stage 3.2: building an almost spanning almost $3$-connected graph over the long cycle for $d=3$.} ($o(n\log n)$ rounds, $\tfrac{3}{4} n + o(n)$ accepted edges)\\